kminemur/chatbot_on_AIPC/docs/setup.md

 - Use `.venv\Scripts\python.exe` for package installation and helper scripts
 - Install the packages in `requirements.txt`
 - Read `model.local_dir` from `config.json`
+- Read `model.download_source` from `config.json`
 - Check these required files in that directory:
   `openvino_model.xml`, `openvino_model.bin`, `openvino_tokenizer.xml`, `openvino_tokenizer.bin`, `openvino_detokenizer.xml`, `openvino_detokenizer.bin`
 - Exit successfully if the files already exist
+- If files are missing and no argument is provided: download from the default Hugging Face repo in `model.download_source`
 - If files are missing and an argument is provided: treat an existing path as a local model folder, otherwise treat it as a Hugging Face repo id
-- If files are missing and no argument is provided: exit non-zero and print a short usage message
+- If files are missing and no argument is provided and no default source is configured: exit non-zero and print a short usage message

 ## Implementation Notes For AI Agents
 - Windows batch quoting around `for /f` and `python -c` is fragile
 - Prefer a helper Python script that prints one value, such as the configured model directory
+- Use helper scripts for both model directory and default download source to avoid fragile quoting
 - Do not require `activate`; calling the venv Python directly is the stable path
 - Validate the model directory after copy or download, not only before
 - Keep stdout human-readable because this script is the first thing operators will run